Dinidu/MLP_EVALUATION/docs/report.md

 Hidden Layers :

-* Two Convolutional Layers
+* Convolutional Layers
-* Two Local Max Pooling Layers
+* Max Pooling Layers
-* Two Fully Connected Layers
+* Fully Connected Layers

 The raw input passes through several convolution and max pooling layers with rectified linear activations before several fully connected layers and a softmax loss for predicting the output class.
 During training, we use dropout.